Tuiaa/unity-coding-conventions/README.md

 <b>private float _speed</b><br>

 ### Namespaces
-Namespaces are written in PascalCase and separate namespace components with periods.
-For example <b> namespace GameName.Enemy</b>.
+Namespaces are written in PascalCase and namespace components should be separated with periods.
+For example <b> namespace MyAwesomeGame.Enemy</b>.